 Now I hear you say: “Snowflake, if you don’t like these tropes, just don’t buy books with this trope!”

-But I like to go into books blindly since I don’t really have triggers.
-And whether it’s a favorite narrator, a favorite author, a recommendation, or simply not “researching” a book beforehand, sometimes we end up with misogynistic manwhores or accidental pregnancies.
+But I like to go into books without reading the blurb first.
+And whether it’s a new release by a favorite narrator or author, a recommendation, or simply not “researching” a book beforehand, sometimes we can accidentally end up with misogynistic manwhores or surprise pregnancies.

 Is it the job of a Romance author who writes for entertainment to care about all of this?